These homemade Oat and Honey Chewy No-Bake Granola bars are so quick and easy to make and so delicious you may never buy granola bars again!

 - Use quick-cooking oats.
 If you use regular old-fashioned rolled oats, it’s likely that the bars won’t stay together well and the texture won’t be right.
 I know because I tried it.

 - Mix the oat mixture and the honey mixture together very well so that everything is coated.
 You don’t want any dry spots.

-I store these granola bars individually wrapped in plastic inside an air-tight container.
-You can store them either at room temperature or in the refrigerator.
-They will get a bit hard in the fridge, but will soften up as they come to room temperature again.
+- I store these granola bars individually wrapped in plastic inside an air-tight container, either at room temperature or in the refrigerator for up to one week.
+They will get a bit hard in the fridge, but they will soften up as they come to room temperature again.